Vyral/jerry-van-leeuwen/_drafts/blog-2.md

 tags:
   - Covid Updates
 excerpt: >-
-  Welcome to the second edition of our COVID 19 Update!
+  Welcome to the second edition of our COVID-19 Update!
 Feel free to share your helpful tips with us by messaging us on Facebook!
 enclosure:
 pullquote: